observability-lab-cse/observability-lab-workshop/06-alert/README.md

 ![Action Group](./images/create_ag_notification.png)

-Please note that Action Groups can be configured to perform various **actions** when an alert is triggered.
-These actions include: Email/SMS/Push/Voice, Azure Functions, Logic App, Webhook, Event Hubs etc.
+Please note that Action Groups can be configured not only to send **Notifications** but also to perform various **Actions** when an alert is triggered.
+These actions include: Azure Functions, Logic App, Webhook, Event Hubs etc.

-But for this excersise we can skip defining actions.
+But for this exercise we can skip defining Actions.

 > You can test your Action group by going to **Action Groups** section in **Alerts** and using **Test** button.
 Check if you get a test email!